20 December 2020

 Hobbies are good for keeping both our minds and bodies active.
 Doing something creative can be therapeutic, and a good stress relief.
 It can also help us switch off at the end of a day in a way that watching TV and scrolling through our social media feeds can’t.

 When it’s cold and wet, the last thing you might fancy is a trip out to see a friend or a relative, but it can leave us isolated.
 It’s really important to stay connected with the people that matter to you most.
-So if you really don’t fancy leaving the house, why not set-up a video call instead of sending messages?
+So if you really don’t fancy leaving the house, why not set-up a video call instead of sending messages, or a voice note instead of a text?
 Research has shown that modern ways of communicating, while quick and convenient, can have a negative impact on our mental health.
+Something as simple as sending a voice note instead of a text can make us feel more connected to others, and this can feel comforting if you're feeling isolated and alone.

 If you’re struggling with your mental health, there are always people on hand to talk.
 Large employers will have Employee Assistance Programmes that can talk to you confidentially.
 For all our members in the bank (and those who’ve worked for one in the past) you have access to the confidential services of the Bank Workers Charity.
 Every year they support thousands of people from the banking community by providing advice and expert support services.